Online Holiday Shopping Statistics 2018 vs 2019: Auto Parts & Accessories

-The Christmas shopping season is coming so here are some 2018 and projected 2019 online holiday shopping statistics.
-As you plan your email marketing, SEO and paid search campaigns for auto parts, keep these online shopping days in mind.
+The Christmas shopping season is coming!
+Here are some results from 2018 along with projected 2019 holiday shopping statistics.
+As you plan your email marketing, SEO and paid search campaigns for auto parts in December, keep these online shopping days in mind.

 Selling auto parts for the holidays

 Can you sell auto parts and accessories for Christmas?
 Yes you can.
 As we point out in another article, many online retailers successfully sell parts and accessories during the holiday shopping season.